GLAAD Media Award for Outstanding Comic Book

 Since the mid-2000s the award has received some criticism for its emphasis on mainstream comics—including its exclusion of non-mainstream comics, webcomics, and manga—as well as failing to recognize comic book artists alongside writers in nominations, though artists were eventually honored alonsdige writers as of the 34th GLAAD Media Awards.
-The current holder of the award is Mariko Tamaki, who won the award for her work on the comic book series Crush and Lobo, published by DC Comics at the 33rd GLAAD Media Awards in 2022.
+At the 35th GLAAD Media Awards in 2024, the award was given to the ongoing series Star Wars: Doctor Aphra; published by Marvel Comics, and written by Alyssa Wong.